bowtiedchukar/bowtiedchukar-blog/content/blog/setup-your-podcast-to-stream-sats/index.md

 ### Use the Podcasting 2.0 Wizard

-[Podcast Index](https://podcastindex.org/) has a [wizard](https://podcasterwallet.com/) to help you set up your podcast so your listeners can stream sats while they listen.
+[Podcast Index](https://podcastindex.org/) has a [wizard](https://podcasterwallet.com/) to help you set up your podcast to accepts sats.

-#### 1. Submit email address & podcast rss
+#### 1. Submit email address & podcast RSS

-When you visit the [wizard](https://podcasterwallet.com/), you'll see a form to submit your email address and podcast feed.
+When you visit the [wizard](https://podcasterwallet.com/), you'll see a form to submit your email address and podcast RSS feed.

 ![submit](./submit.png)